neil-edelman/boxes/readme.md

 Performs `action` for each element in `list` in order\.

  * Parameter: _action_
-   Can be to delete the element\.
+   It makes a double of the next node, so it can be to delete the element and even assign it's values null\.
  * Order:
    &#920;\(|`list`|\) &#215; O\(`action`\)